MayukhGautam/A-pathfinding/README.md

 # A* pathfinding

- Modified A* code as seen on The Coding Train by Dan Shiffman
+ Modified A* code as seen on The Coding Train by Daniel Shiffman

+ Master branch contains base code.
+The modifications on other branches